 You can only message people who are following you.
 If you’d like to message this person, simply join our Recruiter Pro Plan.

-Do you really want to delete project Captain Obvious?
+Do you really want to delete project Ikea?

-Do you really want to hide project Captain Obvious?
+Do you really want to hide project Ikea?

-Do you really want to unhide project Captain Obvious?
+Do you really want to unhide project Ikea?

 Do you really want to delete project Amnesty international?